Enter the name, address, and telephone number of the plan sponsor/employer.

 for benefits attributable to pre-amendment service is treated as reducing the accrued benefit of a participant if subsequent

 section 1.411(d)-3 and Rev. Rul.
 85-6, 1985-1 C.B.
 133.

-Answer "Yes" if any funds were contributed in the form of, or invested in, obligations or property of the employer
+” if any plan assets were contributed in the form of, or invested in, obligations or property of the employer (including any

 entity related to the employer under section 414(b) or 414(c)).